AdobeDocs/commerce-admin.en/help/stores-purchase/braintree.md

 1. Enter the **[!UICONTROL Merchant Account ID]** from your Braintree account.

    If you don't specify the merchant account to be used, Braintree processes the transaction using your default merchant account.

+1. To encourage a faster checkout experience, we have introduced Express Payment options at the beginning of the checkout.
+We currently offer PayPal, PayLater, Apple Pay and Google Pay as Express payments, set **[!UICONTROL Enable Checkout Express Payments]** to `Yes`.

 1. If you want to prevent the transaction from being sent for evaluation as part of Advanced Fraud Tools checks, on orders placed through the Admin, set **[!UICONTROL Skip Fraud Checks on Admin Orders]** to `Yes`.